-Answers to Questions About HIV and AIDS (With Journal Citations)
+Frequently Asked Questions (FAQ) About HIV and AIDS (With Reference Citations)

-When answering questions posed by HIV denialists and others, you may find the below questions and answers, which include journal citations where we've had time to look them up, useful for reference.
-Each answer, including the citation, is only 500 characters long so it will fit within the comment length restrictions on YouTube and Google Video.
+When answering questions about HIV, you may find the following answers (which include reference or scientific journal citations where we've had time to look them up) useful for reference.
+Each answer, including the citation, is only 500 characters long so it will fit within the comment length restrictions on YouTube.

 This page is easy to find; just remember AIDSvideos.org/myths/faq.shtml.
-Paste these writeups into comments on YouTube and Google Video; use them in emails and newsgroups and blogs; post them on web pages; help fight the misinformation by spreading the facts!
+Paste these writeups into comments on YouTube; use them in emails and newsgroups and blogs; post them on web pages; help fight misinformation by spreading the facts!

 Quick Reference Index of Questions and Answers